porres/pd-cyclone/README.md

 "Cyclone is a library of Pure Data classes, bringing some level of compatibility between Max/MSP and Pd environments.
 Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's tools.

-In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches.
+In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches."

 (more in the original readme provided in this repository: <https://github.com/porres/pd-cyclone/blob/master/maintenance/text_files/README_original.txt>)